 Though not mandatory, this may be recommended by your real estate lawyer to protect you against any title issues.

-If you purchase within the Toronto boundaries, there is also a Toronto Land Transfer Tax (TLLT) (in addition to the Ontario LLT).
+If you purchase within the Toronto boundaries, there is also a Toronto Land Transfer Tax (TLTT) (in addition to the Ontario LTT).
 There is a chart at the bottom of this page as a reference.
 Your real estate lawyer will provide the exact final number to you before closing.

 This link offers a quick calculation of your land transfer tax, however a real estate lawyer will provide the final number to you.

 These costs are dependent on your personal situation and the extent of your move.
 It’s best to contact a few moving companies to get a quote.

 If you have chosen a property that needs a little love, you will need to factor in the amount of renovations or repairs.
 This could be anything from a fresh coat of paint to a whole kitchen renovation, I find it’s often best to budget a bit extra to make sure you are over prepared rather than under.

 To go to my recommendations on how to make a clear budget click here.

 HOW OFTEN CAN YOU MAKE YOUR PAYMENTS?